canonical/ubuntu-core-docs/docs/explanation/system-snaps/bluetooth/bluetooth-snaps.md

     plugs: [client]
 ```

-Note that if by any chance an application needs to talk directly to the kernel
-bluetooth stack, then the *bluetooth-control* interface will suit these needs
-better than the *bluez* one.
-In this case, there would be no need to install th
-bluez snap.
+If an application requires direct access to the kernel bluetooth stack, the *bluetooth-control* interface should be used instead.
+Installation of the *bluez* snap is then not required.